openSUSE/news-o-o/_posts/2009-10-24-opensuse-weekly-news-94-is-out.markdown

-  * Novell™s Joe ˜Zonker™ Brockmeier hosts new Network World podcast series
+  * Novellâ€™s Joe â€˜Zonkerâ€™ Brockmeier hosts new Network World podcast series

   * Will Stephenson: Update from the openSUSE Boosters